mengeling/silvercar-cancellation-predictor/README.md

 - Users don't have to create a Silvercar account to reserve a car
 - Users don't have to enter credit card information to reserve a car

-These policies gives customers a lot of flexibility, but they have created a business problem because roughly 41% of their reservations aren't completed.
+These policies give customers a lot of flexibility, but they've created a business problem because roughly 41% of their reservations aren't completed.

 ## Objective

 I set out to create a model that can predict the reservations that will be cancelled to help Silvercar:
-- Better manage their fleet of cars (less cars sitting around unused)
+- Better manage their fleet of cars at each location
 - Improve short-term revenue forecasting
 - Potentially identify opportunities to prevent cancellations

-## Data Analysis and Model Building

-Please consult the notebooks in the [EDA](/EDA) folder to see how I chose my features and created my model.

 ## Results